-Emergency Departments (ED) are a key contact point for persons who are contemplating or have attempted suicide and thus provide a potentially life-saving opportunity to intervene with these persons, whether they present for medical emergencies or mental health crises.
-Medical professionals are in a position to identify those at risk for suicide through screening processes and help them get connected to resources and safety when risk is identified.
+Emergency Departments (ED) are a key contact point for persons who are contemplating or have attempted suicide, and thus, provide a potentially life-saving opportunity to intervene with these persons whether they present for medical emergencies or behavioral health crises.
+Medical professionals are in a position to identify those at risk for suicide through screening processes and help connect them to resources and safety when risk is identified.

-Many persons seen in emergency departments do not follow through with accessing the mental health referrals they are given.
+Many persons seen in an emergency department do not follow through with accessing the behavioral health referrals they are given.
 Numbers have shown that about 1 in 10 suicides are completed by people seen in an ED within 2 months of their death.
 This information has led to a national effort focused on providing follow-up services to persons seen in the Emergency Department with suicidal ideation or a suicide attempt.

 Below are some resources for Emergency Department Personnel:

-- The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a brochure that can be ordered or downloaded for free titled After an Attempt: A Guide for Medical Providers in the Emergency Department Taking Care of Suicide Attempt Survivors that provides tips for providers to enhance emergency department treatment for people who have attempted suicide.
+- The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a free brochure that can be ordered or downloaded titled After an Attempt: A Guide for Medical Providers in the Emergency Department Taking Care of Suicide Attempt Survivors.
+It provides tips for providers to enhance emergency department treatment for people who have attempted suicide.
 The brochure discusses assessment, communicating with family and other treatment providers, and HIPAA.